What is Whiplash?

-Less common signs and symptoms of Whiplash include: irritability, sleep problems, memory problems, difficulties concentrating, depression, tinnitus, blurred vision, etc.
+Less common signs and symptoms of Whiplash include irritability, sleep problems, memory problems, difficulties concentrating, depression, tinnitus, blurred vision, etc.

 How is Whiplash Diagnosed?

 Any trauma or injury to the neck and cervical part of the vertebral column needs to diagnosed and treated.
-In cases of Whiplash diagnosis includes: X-Ray of the affected part, followed if necessary by a CT-Scan and MRI.
+In cases of Whiplash, diagnosis includes X-Ray of the affected part, followed if necessary by a CT-Scan and MRI.

-The treatment of Whiplash will depend from the severity of the injury as well as from the onset of the signs and symptoms.
+The treatment of Whiplash will depend on the severity of the injury as well as from the onset of the signs and symptoms.
 The recovery usually requires a few months, while mild to moderate cases can be treated at home with over the counter pain – killers, ice and other available medications.

 The goal of the treatment in these cases aims to control the pain, restore the normal range of motion of the neck as well as leading a normal and healthy life as soon as possible after the injury.
-Regardless of the treatment, in some cases complications and chronic neck pain occur.
+Regardless of the treatment, in some cases, complications and chronic neck pain occur.

-Bed rest is recommended for the first 24 hours after the injury, followed by application of ice or heat in order to relieve the pain by relaxing the muscles and relieving the muscle spasm.
+Bed rest is recommended for the first 24 hours after the injury, followed by the application of ice or heat in order to relieve the pain by relaxing the muscles and relieving the muscle spasm.
 Over the counter pain killers usually are enough, while in some cases muscle relaxants and even injections of Lidocaine are prescribed in order to control the pain.

 Physical therapy is also recommended in more severe cases in order to help restore the motion range of the neck.